Auria-dev/SudoClient/README.md

 since 2b2t is on 1.19 now i might as well make it open source

-if anyone wants to continue this, go ahead.
-Just credit these guys:
+if anyone wants to continue this, go ahead